-- Mathematical expressions must be read precisely and with care to avoid misrepresentation by a student who has no visual reference.
-For mathematics items involving algebraic expressions or other mathematical notation, it may be preferable for the reader to silently read the mathematical notations or the entire question before reading it aloud to the student. - Test readers must read mathematical expressions with technical accuracy.
-Similar expressions should be treated consistently. - In general, numbers and symbols can be read according to their common English usage for the student's grade level. - Numbers greater than 99, however, should be read as individual numbers. - Additional examples may be found in the table below. - Abbreviations and acronyms should be read as full words.
+- The test reader must read mathematical expressions precisely and with care to avoid misrepresentation for a student who has no visual reference.
+For mathematics items involving algebraic expressions or other mathematical notation, it may be preferable for the reader to silently read the mathematical notations or the entire question before reading it aloud to the student. - ▶ Test readers must read mathematical expressions with technical accuracy.
+Similar expressions should be treated consistently. - ▶ In general, numbers and symbols can be read according to their common English usage for the student's grade level. - ▶ Additional examples may be found in the table below. - Abbreviations and acronyms should be read as full words.
 For example, 10 cm needs to be read as "ten centimeters."
 Some abbreviations may be read differently by different readers.
-For example, cm may be read as "cubic centimeters" or "centimeters cubed."
+For example, cm3 may be read as "cubic centimeters" or "centimeters cubed."

-Table 1.
 Test Reader Guidance for Mathematics